-Leonora Carrington’s involvement with the moving image is scarcely documented, save for interventions that have been pioneered at Edge Hill University, compared to the wealth of academic and curatorial commentaries on the breadth of her artistic output which crossed visual and literary borders.
+Leonora Carrington’s involvement with the moving image is scarcely documented, compared to the wealth of academic and curatorial commentaries on the breadth of her artistic output which crossed visual and literary borders.

 Dr Lora Markova and Professor Shannon have also had published in 2019 – ‘Leonora Carrington On and Off Screen: Intertextual and Intermedial Connections Between the Artist’s Creative Practice and the Medium of Film.’